apache/celix/deployment_admin/README.md

 ## Using info

-If the Celix Deployment Admin is installed The `FindCelix.cmake` will set:
+If the Celix Deployment Admin is installed, 'find_package(Celix)' will set:
  - The `Celix::deployment_admin_api` interface (i.e. headers only) library target
  - The `Celix::deployment_admin` bundle target